Paul Jurcys, PhD

 About

-My academic background includes an LL.M. from Harvard Law School and a Ph.D. in Law from Kyushu University (Japan), where I wrote my dissertation on cross-border litigation in intellectual property cases under the supervision of Professor Toshiyuki Kono.
-I also received the prestigious JSPS Postdoctoral Fellowship at Kyushu University.
+My academic background includes an LL.M. from Harvard Law School and a Ph.D. in Law from Kyushu University (Japan), where I wrote my dissertation on cross-border patent litigation under the supervision of Professor Toshiyuki Kono.
+I am a recipient of the Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowship, and a long-standing CopyrightX Teaching Fellow at Harvard.

 Feel free to connect with me on Linkedin.